twentyOne2x/attnmarkets/docs/devnet-setup.md

   allows **2 requests per 8 hours per wallet**.
 Keep an auxiliary keypair handy if we need to shuttle SOL into the deployer quickly.
-- If the faucet quota is exhausted, browser-driven services (QuickNode, Ankr, Helius) can top up the deployer—complete their CAPTCHA flow with `J4PNQ4BgbM5pJs8gkvfoDufaKQe8QdWZ9afTJLAGPZns` as the address.
+- If the faucet quota is exhausted, browser-driven services (QuickNode, Ankr, Helius) can top up the deployer, —complete their CAPTCHA flow with `J4PNQ4BgbM5pJs8gkvfoDufaKQe8QdWZ9afTJLAGPZns` as the address.
 - Closing unused token accounts and demo mints returns rent (~0.002 SOL each).
 That’s helpful for cleanup but not a substitute for buffer funding.